chinarjoshi/chinarjoshi.github.io/_posts/shells/2022-01-01-wpaconnect.md

 You need to choose 3 components:
 1. **Authenticator**: This program is responsible for providing credentials to a secure network.
 It configures the connection type (WPA2-Enterprise), and establishes network access through many protocols.
 There are only 2 such programs in Linux-realm: *wpa_supplicant* (old), and *iwd* (new).
 Network managers will use one of these two programs under the hood, and there will always be one installed.
 2. **DHCP client**: This client is responsible for implementing the client side of *dynamic host configuration protocol*, which is how you get assigned an IP address, reccognize the default gateway, and identify DNS servers.
-3. **Domain name resolution**: This service is responsible for accepting network requests from local applications and forwarding it to the DNS servers specified by the DHCP client.
+3. **Domain name resolver**: This service is responsible for accepting network requests from local applications and forwarding it to the DNS servers specified by the DHCP client.

 ### Enable the wireless network interface